moonlight8978/notes/aws/dynamo-db.md

 * 2 cases when a partition will be created
   * Every 10GB of data
   * RCUs (3000) or WCUs (1000) is exceed for a single partition
+  * When DynamoDB sees a pattern of a hot partition, it will split the partition to fix the issue

+#### Data type

+* Number

+* String
+* Binary

 #### Primary keys